Jay Gibbons: Long Island Ducks

 On June 12, 2008, Gibbons wrote an emotional letter to all 30 MLB clubs, asking to return to baseball, promising to donate his salary to charity.
 The only team that gave him a chance was the independent Long Island Ducks of the Atlantic League, a team unaffiliated with MLB.
 He played in 27 games for the Ducks, hitting .280 with five home runs in 107 at-bats.

 Milwaukee Brewers

 On July 22, 2008, Gibbons signed a minor league contract with the Milwaukee Brewers and was assigned to the Double-A Huntsville Stars.
 Gibbons spent approximately one week at Double-A Huntsville before being promoted to Triple-A Nashville on July 27.
 He became a free agent after the season.

 Florida Marlins

 Gibbons signed a minor league contract with an invitation to spring training with the Florida Marlins on January 13, 2009.
 He was released by the Marlins on March 13, 2009; the Marlins stated that they did not have room on the roster for him.

 Newark Bears

 On May 11, 2009, Gibbons agreed to play for the Newark Bears of the Atlantic League.
+In 40 games he hit .233/.286/.387 with 4 home runs and 19 RBIs.